eduNEXT/drydock/README.rst

 - `DRYDOCK_MIGRATE_FROM`: it allows defining the version of the OpenedX platform we are migrating from.
 It accepts the integer value mapping the origin release, for instance, `13`(maple) or `14`(nutmeg).
 When this variable is set, a group of `release-specific upgrade jobs` are added to the Kubernetes manifests.
 These jobs are applied to the cluster in a suitable order (thanks to the GitOps implementation with ArgoCD + sync waves) to guarantee the correct behavior of the platform in the new version.
 The release-specific upgrade jobs are supported from release `13`(maple)

 .. note::
-    You also need to have DRYDOCK_INIT_JOBS set to `true` to apply migrations in case of platform migration.
+    You also need to set `DRYDOCK_INIT_JOBS` to `true` to enable the release-specific upgrade jobs in the case of a platform migration.

 Job generation
 --------------